-The Company maintains four separate offtake supply agreements with Legacy Origin stockholders or affiliates of Legacy Origin stockholders (the "Offtake Agreements").
+The Company maintains eight separate offtake supply agreements including five with Legacy Origin stockholders or affiliates of Legacy Origin stockholders (the "Offtake Agreements").
+Two of the eight offtake agreements are with the same customer and pertain to supply of product from Origin 1 and Origin 2, respectively.
 Pursuant to the Offtake Agreements, the Company will construct manufacturing plants with specific capacity and product quality requirements within certain timeframes for the manufacture of product for sale to the counterparties to the agreements, and the counterparties will make minimum annual purchases at a set price, subject to adjustments, all as defined in the agreements.